jsrice7391/terraform-talk/README.md

-# Terraform 101
+# Terraform 101 - Building on AWS
 This is a repo for the source code for a talk I am doing for DevOps University on Terraform! :terraform:

-- DevOps University can be found here:
+- Cloud Instutute can be found here:
 - Terraform Official Docs:
 - Slides: __eventually here__

-- Talk Outline:
+# Talk Outline:

+- The Beginning
+    - What Terraform is.
+    - What to use it for
+- Begin and Build
+     - Start building within AWS
+     - Create a VPC
+     - Create other resources
+- Terraforms True Powers
-  - 01_TheBeginning
+     - Providers
-  - 02_CommandsAndFiles
+     - HCL Language
-  - 03_ProvidersAndCI
+     - Remote capabilities
-  - 04_TheBeyond
+- The Beyond
+    - The Future features that are there, but not 100% ironed out

 # Using this repo
 This repository contains a `Vagrantfile` which enables developers to create Virtual machines with the necessary specifications provided within the Vagrantfile.
 Running with Vargan trequires two main programs: